logicmoo/logicmoo_workspace/README.md

     $ swipl
     ?- pack_install(bddem).

-The pack uses a foreign library and contains the library binaries for 32 and 64 bits Linux and 64 bits Windows.
+The pack uses a foreign library and contains the library binaries for 32 and 64 bits Linux, MacOs and 64 bits Windows.
 If you want to recompile the foreign library you can use

     ?- pack_rebuild(bddem).